Frankie Crocker

-Frankie "Hollywood" Crocker (December 18, 1937 – October 21, 2000) was an American disc jockey who helped grow WBLS, the black music radio station in New York.
+Frankie "Hollywood" Crocker (December 18, 1937 – October 21, 2000) was an American disc jockey, VH-1 VJ, TV host and actor.
+Crocker helped grow WBLS, the urban adult contemporary and black music radio station, into the #1 station in New York City in the late 1970s.

-Early soul radio
+Radio career

+Radio in Buffalo and New York City

-According to popeducation.org, Crocker began his career in Buffalo at the AM Soul powerhouse WUFO (also the home to future greats Gerry Bledsoe, Eddie O'Jay, Herb Hamlett, Gary Byrd and Chucky T) before moving to Manhattan, where he first worked for Soul station WWRL and later top-40 WMCA in 1969.
-He then worked for WBLS as program director, taking that station to the top of the ratings during the late 1970s and pioneering the radio format now known as urban contemporary.
-He sometimes called himself the "Chief Rocker", and he was as well known for his boastful on-air patter as for his off-air flamboyance.
+According to popeducation.org, Crocker began his career in Buffalo at soul music powerhouse WUFO 1080 AM (also the home to future greats Gerry Bledsoe, Eddie O'Jay, Herb Hamlett, Gary Byrd and Chucky T).
+Crocker later moved to Manhattan, where he first worked for soul station 1600 WWRL and later Top 40 outlet 570 WMCA in 1969.

+He then worked for 107.5 WBLS as program director and afternoon host.
+He took the station to the top of the ratings during the late 1970s and pioneered the radio format now known as urban contemporary.
+He sometimes called himself the Chief Rocker, and he was as well known for his boastful on-air patter as for his off-air flamboyance.

 "Moody's Mood for Love"

 When Studio 54 was at the height of its popularity, Crocker once rode in through the front entrance on a white stallion.
 In the studio, before he left for the day, Crocker would light a candle and invite female listeners to enjoy a candlelight bath with him.
-He signed off the air each night to the tune "Moody's Mood For Love" by vocalese crooner King Pleasure.
-Crocker, a native of Buffalo, coined the phrase "urban contemporary" in the 1970s, a label for the eclectic mix of songs that he played.
+He signed off the air each night to the tune "Moody's Mood For Love" by crooner King Pleasure.
+Crocker coined the radio term "urban contemporary" in the 1970s, a label for the eclectic mix of songs that appealed to an urban audience of black listeners, Hispanics, whites and Asians.

 He'd been the program director at WWRL and felt held back by what he considered to be the narrow perspective of the station.

-He quit and was twice re-hired by the station management; "He knew how to attract attention," the chairman of Inner City Broadcasting, Hal Jackson was the owner of WBLS and once said, "We called him Hollywood."
+He quit and was twice re-hired by the station management.
+"He knew how to attract attention," said the chairman of Inner City Broadcasting, Hal Jackson.
+Inner City was the owner of WBLS and Jackson once said, "We called him Hollywood."